 Youni.world

-Switch on NumLock on startup in Xfce4
+Switch NumLock on at startup in Xfce4

 There are many ways to switch on NumLock in Linux.
 Some methods do not work.
 I used this one before: